-Long-term 0&M (i.e., 0&M efforts to be conducted for an indefinite period into the future) will be performed to maintain the integrity of the remedy components (protective covers, backfilled areas, containment of contaminated building materials), and ICs will be implemented.
+Long-term O&M (i.e., O&M efforts to be conducted for an indefinite period into the future) will be performed to maintain the integrity of the remedy components (protective covers, backfilled areas) and ICs will be implemented.

 Prior to any onsite O&M work, it is recommended that a Health and Safety Plan (HASP) be developed by the entity conducting the work or an existing HASP (pertaining to the work required) adapted.
-All O&M work should be performed in compliance with the appropriate HASP.
+All O&M work should be performed in compliance with the appropriate recommended HASP.
 This plan should include provisions for responding to and reporting accidents involving site personnel, operating emergencies, and other unusual events such as fires, floods, or weather damage.

-The following activities will be considered routine 0&M activities:
+The following activities will be considered routine O&M activities:

-• OU5 Site Inspections.
-Non-intrusive visual site inspections will be conducted to ensure integrity of the physical remedy and engineered control remains intact.
-OU5 site inspections are assumed to be performed at least annually, as well as concurrently with five-year site reviews.
-OU5 site inspections are discussed in Section 2.
+- OU8 Site Inspections.
+Non-intrusive visual site inspections will be conducted to ensure integrity of the physical remedy and engineered control (i.e., actions conducted in ROWs as part of other OU responses as discussed in Section 1.1) remains intact.
+OU8 site inspections are assumed to be performed at least annually and concurrently with five-year site reviews.
+OU8 site inspections are discussed in Section 2. - ICs Evaluation and Updates.

-- Physical Remedy and Engineered Control Maintenance.
-Damage to a physical remedy or engineered control observed during annual OU5 site inspections will be identified for repair as described in Section 2 to mitigate exposure to underlying/inlying contamination.
-Physical remedy and engineered control maintenance is discussed in Section 2.3, including issues that may arise with the physical remedy or engineered control during long-term O&M, and contingency plans for damage to the physical remedy or engineered control. - ICs Evaluation and Updates.
 As part of the annual O&M inspection, ICs will be evaluated on at least an annual basis and updated if necessary to ensure protectiveness.
 Evaluation and updates for different types of ICs are discussed in Section 3. - Reporting.
 Reports summarizing O&M activities will be prepared on an annual basis.
-Annual reporting also involves regular review and updates as necessary to any O&M HASPs, as described in Section 2.2, and as-built drawings prepared during the reporting period.
-Development and review of HASPs for O&M at OU5 are recommended for the protection of workers at the site and are the responsibility of the entity performing work under each respective HASP.
+Annual reporting also involves regular review and updates as necessary to any O&M HASPs, if applicable, as described in Section 2.2, and as-built drawings prepared during the reporting period.
 Reporting requirements are discussed in detail in Section 4.